 My good friend Carrie is always motivating me and is very fun to work with.
 She’s got the same drive as I do so we move at lightning speed and won’t let each other settle for mediocrity.

-My mentor is always putting out videos, emails, tutorials, and any other piece of advice or literature that he knows will benefit others.
+My mentor is always putting out videos, emails, tutorials, and any other pieces of advice or literature that he knows will benefit others.
 I’m not sure if he knows he’s my mentor but I tend to gravitate towards down to earth people.
 He is a true professional and makes me want to push past my fears and show the world what I love to do!

 Don’t just dream them – write them down and make them a reality!